 The two main pacifier shapes are bell and orthodontic.
 Orthodontic shapes are designed to resemble a woman’s nipple.
 These are also the types that are suggested for babies who breastfeed.
 When it comes to size, you have to ensure you get the right size for your little one’s age.
 The wrong size could make your little one feel as though they’re choking and they’ll reject it.

-Another favorite of mine is the Soothie pacifier, which I covered in this comparison article, soothie vs super soothie vs pacifier.
+Another favorite of mine is the Soothie pacifier, which I covered in this comparison article on soothie versus super soothie vs pacifier.
 It’s made of medical-grade silicone and they’re the ones used in the neonatal wards in hospitals.

-Tips get baby to enjoy a pacifier who takes bottles but not a pacifier
+Tips get baby to enjoy a pacifier that takes bottles but not a pacifier

 Some babies prefer a bottle to a pacifier.
 There are however a few tips you can try to convince them to swap the bottle for a pacifier.